Makenfile86/rtv1/README.md

 This is a 42 school project.
 The objective was to get familiar with the concept of ray tracing and creating scenes using it.
 Our ray tracing program uses four different objects to create its scenes.
 (Plane, sphere, cylinder and cone).
-The program reads the "scene" from a file and creates the 3D images with "realistic" shadows and reflections using minilibx library.
+The program reads the "scene" from a file and creates the 3D images with "realistic" shadows and reflections.

 Example of the scene file: